Quansight/Quansight-website/README.md

 1. Create the component with its schema in Storyblok components.
 2. Create the React component.
-The components are located in `/apps/consulting/components` (Consulting components), `/apps/labs/components` (labs components), or `/libs/shared/ui-components/src` (shared components).
+The components are located in `/apps/consulting/components` (Consulting components), `/apps/labs/components` (Labs components), or `/libs/shared/ui-components/src` (shared components).
    The name of the Storyblok component should be the same as the name of the React component.
 3. (Only if you're adding a shared component) Add a component and `types imports` in the `/libs/shared/ui-components/src/index.ts` file to make it available in the